Helping millions of people navigate the world of technology.

 Restart your PC to enter the clean boot state, and then see if you can install the Windows update successfully.

-5. Download and Install the Update From Microsoft Update Catalog
+Fix 5: Download and Install the Update From Microsoft Update Catalog

-Windows 11 updates are also made available on Microsoft Update Catalog online website.
-So, if you’re having trouble installing updates from the Settings app, you can download the relevant update file from Microsoft Update Catalog and install it manually.
+Windows 11 updates are also made available on the Microsoft Update Catalog online website.
+So, if you’re having trouble installing updates from the Settings app, you can download the relevant update file from the Microsoft Update Catalog and install it manually.
 Here’s how.

-Step 1: Press the Windows key + I to open the Settings app and head over to the Windows Update tab.
+Step 1: Press the Windows key + I to open the Settings app and head to the Windows Update tab.
 Make a note of the knowledge base number of the update you want to download, such as KB5015814.

 Step 2: Open the Microsoft Update Catalog website in a browser tab.
+Type the KB number in the search box and press Enter.

-Step 4: Download the relevant update pack meant for your system.
+Step 3: Download the relevant update pack meant for your system.

-Step 5: Double-click the downloaded MSU file and follow the on-screen prompts to complete the installation process.
+Step 4: Double-click the downloaded MSU file and follow the on-screen prompts to complete the installation process.

 Was this helpful?